 Okunoin Cemetery - Home to Kobo Daishi's mausoleum (founder of Shingon Buddhism), Okunoin Cemetery is the largest cemetery in Japan, with over 200,000 tombstones, as many wished to be buried near Kobo Daishi.

-Osaka - Osaka, formerly known as Naniwa, is Japan's third largest city and remains the economic powerhouse of the Kansai Region.
-The city is famed for its delicious food and is often referred to as the culinary capital.
-The city also boasts vibrant colours that surround each street, rich history and culture.
+Osaka - Osaka, formerly known as Naniwa, is Japan's third-largest city and the economic powerhouse of the Kansai region.

-Day 12: Explore Osaka Meals: B, L, D
+Day 12: Explore Osaka